 However, though having enjoyed the support and patronage of the rich and the powerful, the Buddhism, on the other hand, lost ground in the country of its origin.
 The causes of this decline are well described by Romila Thapar thus:

 “It is not to be wondered at, therefore that monasteries were richly endowed, that huge stupas were built, and that the Buddhist Order became affluent and respected.
 Some of the monasteries had such large endowments that they had to employ slaves and hired labour, the monks alone not being able to cope with the work.
 Gone were the days when the Buddhist monks lived entirely on the alms which they collected during the morning hours, for now they ate regular meals in vast monastic refectories.
 Monasteries were built either adjoining a town or else on some beautiful and secluded hillside far removed from the clamour of cities.
 Secluded monasteries were well endowed to enable the monks to live comfortably.

-When Buddhism ceased to be a force in the land of its birth, Hinduism eventually sealed its fate by proclaiming the Buddha as the ninth incarnation of Vishnu, unmindful of the irony of it all going by the theory of Divine Incarnation expostulated in the Bhagavad-Gita through v 6 - 8 of ch.
-4 as follows.
+When Buddhism ceased to be a force in the land of its birth, Hinduism eventually sealed its fate by proclaiming the Buddha as the ninth incarnation of Vishnu, unmindful of the irony of it all for going by the theory of Divine Incarnation expostulated in the Gita through v 6 - 8 of ch 4, Practical Wisdom, as follows.

 Beyond the pale of birth ’n death

 Know it’s then that I come forth.

 It’s thus I from time to time